 "They see not only that they are able to decode and read, but that they're able to understand," Berlin said.
 "It opens up a whole new dimension of experience for them."

 Berlin recalled his own early struggles with reading.
 Once they were conquered, he said, "reading became a way of extending imagination.
 It always offered some kind of promise, the promise of an imaginative world and later the promise of competency, the ability to frame things and to use language to negotiate the culture."

 Parrott-Gaffney added, "I've worked with many students who, sadly, have been beaten down by the system because they have low skills.
 They're sitting in classes where they really can't access what's in front of them.
 That can be demoralizing.
 With [the dyslexic tenth-grader], I asked, 'If you saw another student struggling, what would you say?'
 And he said, 'I'd tell them to stick with it because it'll pay off in the long run.'
 He understands that this is important, because he's finally at a point where he can look at something and read it, versus looking at it and just completely guessing or making it up."

 Berlin added, "Doing this work, I realized that not every kid is going to love reading, but I want them to read well enough to do the things that they want to do and to be able to pursue their own path.
 Kids who know they cannot read walk around feeling like imposters.
 Reading is the first order of business, and it leads to the capacity to work on other kinds of learning.
 I see kids who are either a mismatch for the school they're in or need a specialized school or a slower pace so that they can develop skills.
 You don't take your swimming lessons in a fast-moving river.
 You develop your strokes first, and then you hit the river with the full confidence of your abilities."

-This feature, written by Catherine O'Neill Grace, appeared in the summer 2019 issue of Commonwealth Magazine.
+Catherine O'Neill Grace is an editor, writer, and editorial consultant based in the Boston area.
+This feature originally appeared in the summer 2019 issue of Commonwealth Magazine.